renginatilla/WaterSalesAutomation_Proje/README.md

 # WaterSalesAutomation_Proje
-C#, Object Oriented Programming(OOP), Entity Framework, SQL With water sales automation, it is ensured that sales information that can be used by the dealers selling a water company is processed in a practical way.
+C#, Object Oriented Programming(OOP), Entity Framework, SQL Water sales automation, it is ensured that sales information that can be used by the dealers selling a water company is processed in a practical way.

 # Project Display Image
 <p>